Enjoy a self-guided bald eagle adventure at Guntersville Lake

 Winter is the prime time at Guntersville Lake for spotting the popular birds.
-Just because Covid-19 has spoiled the plans for the 2021 annual event at the state park, it doesn’t mean you can’t learn a little about bald eagles on your own, or take a self-guided field trip to some of the best public areas to watch for them.
+With or without the annual event at the state park, you and I can learn a little about bald eagles on our own.
+Keep reading for a detailed self-guided field trip idea that includes information about some of the best public areas to watch for them.

 There are two easy to get to places in the city of Guntersville where you are almost certain to see eagles as they perch or emerge from their nests.
-And, based on my personal bald eagle sightings during the fall 2020, I recommend a few other places — some where the odds are moderate, and others where it will take more effort to spot them.
+Based on my personal bald eagle sightings or 2020 and 2021, there are also a half dozen places where I’ll visit most often to watch for eagles during the winter of 2021-2022.

 Download in PDF format.